marinafaria/intro-data-science/README.md

-# intro-date-science
+# intro-data-science
-College homeworks about Date Science in Python.
+College homeworks about Data Science in Python.